quinlan-lab/Snakemake_Tutorial/README.md

 5. Module 5 - Config: Configurations are `.yaml` files that provide flexibility to the workflow using defined dictionary options.
 6. Module 6 - Conda or Modules: Snakemake provides the ability to define software environments to run the rule with.
 In this module, we exemplify the usage of either conda environments or installed modules on a high performance computing environment (i.e. `module load tool/1.0.0`)
 7. Module 7 - ScriptsAndOOP: More complicated rules can be put into Python or R scripts, which is covered here.
 Additionally, illustrated is the Object Orientation of Snakemake and how to leverage this to make your workflow more legible.
+8. Module 8 - ProfilesAndSlurm: Information on how to run a pipeline using a cluster such as SLURM.
+Since this necessitates greater numbers of command line arguments, also covers profiles, which allow reproducible command line argument files.
-8. Module 8 - Full Pipeline: This workflow ties together all of these concepts, with a few minor changes that can clean up and make your workflows neater and more legible.
+9. Module 9 - Full Pipeline: This workflow ties together all of these concepts, with a few minor changes that can clean up and make your workflows neater and more legible.

 ## Acknowledgement